alibenmessaoud/cs8470-ads/Notes.md

 2. Operating on the same object
 3. At least one operation is a write

-We know how to build a PrecedenceGraph and determine if their is a cycle.
+We know how to build a PrecedenceGraph and determine if there is a cycle.

 We need to implement this serializable graph checking using a protocol similar to the following: